We provide the tools for learners of every age to succeed.

 We know that it can be challenging for newly arrived immigrants and refugees to thrive.
 They often struggle with language barriers as they navigate an already unfamiliar system.
 By supporting adults in gaining the tools they need to succeed while simultaneously supporting their children in developing leadership skills early on, we are preparing families to truly flourish.

-The Audacious Young Women of Action (AYWA – which means yes in Arabic) is a women-only group of young adults, who meet weekly as part of a peer to peer support network.
-In this group, the young women gain exposure to role models, explore possible life pathways, share their struggles, collectively craft solutions, and address relationship issues and cultural expectations.
-We are working in collaboration with these young women to explore the meaning of empowerment and identify ways to grow independently and in community.
+A component of our Young Adult & Youth Program, the Audacious Young Women of Action (AYWA – which means “Yes!” in Arabic) is a support group for young women and girls designed to foster a safe space for vulnerable, gender-related topics discussed within a culturally-sensitive framework.
+In this group, young women gain exposure to role models, explore possible life pathways, share their struggles, collectively craft solutions, and address relationship issues and cultural expectations.
+We work in collaboration with these young women to explore the meaning of empowerment and identify ways to grow independently and in community.
 Our participants inspire each other to challenge preconceived notions about what a woman should be and do.

 We have an equivalent program for our young men, MENar.

-105 youth benefitted from academic and leadership development, and healthy relationship exploration.
+145 young people benefitted from academic and leadership development and social-emotional learning

 All of our Priority Areas are linked.
 Program participants are exposed to a range of initiatives every time they enter our Center and staff across the agency are equipped to work with clients across priority areas.
 For example, our Youth Program participants are regularly involved in cross-cultural community efforts with local schools and are working to find platforms to amplify the voices of the marginalized.
 Further, all of our work is done through a lens of mental health promotion.
 Staff are equipped to recognize signs of distress and refer to our other services as well as partner organizations as needed.